 For this cake, ideally you would use a springform pan.
 You wouldn't want to flip the cake over to unmould it and flip it again to get it onto a serving plate because some of the nuts and berries might come loose and it would be a bit of a mess.
 This is a great example of why you should have springform in your arsenal of baking pans: all you have to do is unclip the side to loosen and open up the ring, releasing the cake.

-If you like baking with currants, remember you can also make strawberry red currant jam, red currant muffins, and you can throw currants in with the filling when you make these easy raspberry galettes.
+If you like baking with currants, remember you can also make strawberry red currant jam and red currant muffins!
+I also love to garnish tarts like this classic fruit tart with them.
+You can also incorporate currants in the filling when you make these easy raspberry galettes.

 📖 Recipe